In this post we’ll discuss about java.lang.UnsupportedClassVersionError and how to fix it.

 1. Use the higher Java version to execute the Java class.

 2. If you can’t use higher Java version then try to compile Java code files using the Java version that is used to run the application.

 If you are using Eclipse IDE then you can select the required version of JRE by going to Window – Preferences – Java – Installed JREs.
 Click on Add and select the JDK from the installed folder.

 You can also increase or decrease the compiler compliance level based on your requirement.
 Go to Project (from menu or right click current project) – properties – Java Compiler and then enable project specific settings to set compiler compliance level for the project.

 - InputMismatchException in Java and Resolution

 - StackOverflowError Vs OutOfMemoryError in Java

 - How to Create Custom Exception Class in Java

-- Multi-Catch Exception in Java
+- Java Multi-Catch Exception With Examples

 - Java Exception Handling Interview Questions And Answers